 We love talking about all things gardening and water conservation though landscape change!
-Submit your question(s) for the xeric plant enthusiasts – aka the Garden In a Box team – to: GardenInfo@ResourceCentral.org, and sign up for our monthly Garden In A Box newsletter for more helpful tips and answers!
+Submit your question(s) for the waterwise plant enthusiasts – aka the Garden In A Box team – to: GardenInfo@ResourceCentral.org, and sign up for our monthly Garden In A Box newsletter for more helpful tips and answers!
 (Scroll to the bottom of this web page to sign up)

-Do you want to transform a portion of your yard from water thirsty grass to a xeric garden, but don’t know where to start?
-February is a great time to start brainstorming ideas in order to be ready to begin work come warm weather!
+Do you want to transform a portion of your yard from water thirsty grass to a waterwise garden, but don’t know where to start?
+January-February is a great time to start brainstorming ideas in order to be ready to begin work come warm weather!
 Below are some questions to get you started:

 1. What do you envision for your new garden?

 Whether this is your first or fortieth winter thinking about what you want to accomplish in your garden this coming spring and creating a plan can help set yourself up for success.
 If you’re not sure where to start, try drawing a quick arial view of your property to see where a new or updated garden could be planted.

 Looking for some more inspiration?
 Resource Central’s new WaterwiseYards.org, is a place to browse local yard transformation projects and see how easy it can be to replace grass with a beautiful drought-tolerant landscape.
 You’ll find eco-friendly design ideas, resources, and advice from your neighbors.
 Additionally, you can even upload your very own waterwise yard!

 2. Do you want to add to an existing xeriscape?